lsp12/Nestjs-Test-02/THEORICAL_ANSWERS.md

-# Task Management API Project

-## Description

-This repository contains two projects:

-1. **Code Challenge**
-2. **Problem Resolution**

-Both projects are described in the PDF provided to me.

-## Project Structure

-Each project has its own `README.md` file, where specific instructions and explanations for each project are provided.

----

-Thank you for your consideration.

----

 ## QUIZ

 ### 1. You're building a high-throughput API for a cryptocurrency trading platform.
 For this platform, time is extremely important because microseconds count when processing high-volume trade orders.
 For communicating with the API, you want to choose the verb that is fastest for read-only operations.